-The rapid proliferation of agentic AI systems has exposed a critical infrastructural bottleneck: the fragmentation of tool integration.
-Historically, connecting AI models to external systems required bespoke connectors for every combination.
-The emergence of standardised communication protocols has transformed this landscape, with Model Context Protocol (MCP), Agent-to-Agent Protocol (A2A), and AGNTCY emerging as the dominant standards in 2026.
+The explosion of agentic AI systems has exposed a critical infrastructure bottleneck: fragmented tool integration.
+Historically, connecting AI models to external systems meant bespoke connectors for every combination.
+The emergence of standardised communication protocols has changed this, with Model Context Protocol (MCP), Agent-to-Agent Protocol (A2A), and AGNTCY emerging as the dominant standards in 2026.

 The Quick Answer

 Choose MCP if you need a universal connector between AI models and external tools.
-Developed by Anthropic and donated to the Linux Foundation, it serves as the "USB-C for AI," standardising how agents discover, access, and utilise external capabilities.
+Developed by Anthropic and donated to the Linux Foundation, it serves as the "USB-C for AI" — standardising how agents discover, access, and use external capabilities.

 Choose AGNTCY if you need comprehensive infrastructure for an "Internet of Agents."
 Cisco and Galileo's suite provides end-to-end standards with zero-trust architectures and enterprise-grade security for global agent collaboration.